Pratikshinde55/jenkins-aws-web-deployment/README.md

 Note:--

-  Pushing code is manual but we make this automatic by using Git "Hook" ,
+  Pushing code is manual but we make this automatic by using Git "Hook" , In Hooks folder create new post-commit file for automation. as soon we commit the new code that code automatically push to GitHub this done by post-commit Hooks.
+(Below screenshot refer)

 ![Screenshot 2024-04-13 174200](https://github.com/Pratikshinde55/Jenkins/assets/145910708/c41d2ed1-3aec-4dfd-b86a-a187ec5001b6)